Dera Ghazi Khan Punjab, Pakistan Travel Guide

 Avoid intrusive photography, especially of women and children in private settings.

-Show interest and appreciation for local culture.
+Show interest and valuing of local culture.

 Observe and adapt to local customs and traditions.